University-Level Academic Suspension

 What is a university-level academic suspension?

-Undergraduate students who are suspended must leave the university for a period of 12 months and are permitted to re-apply for admission to return to Texas A&M after that 12-month period.
+Undergraduate students who are suspended at the university level must leave the university for a period of 12 months and are permitted to re-apply for admission to return to Texas A&M after that 12-month period.
 Application for re-admission though the Office of Admissions is required, and acceptance is not guaranteed.
 During the suspension period, you will not be a Texas A&M student and will have limited access to Texas A&M resources.

 If you have been suspended, you should become familiar with two important Student Rules: